-Based on the results of our site investigation, construction of the proposed solar panel array is feasible from a geotechnical standpoint provided that strong enough vertical H-beam supports are provided.
+Based on the results of our site investigation, construction of the proposed solar panel array is entirely feasible from a geotechnical standpoint provided that adequate vertical H-beam supports are provided.
 The density of the soil matrix combined with the weight of the hammer might possibly damage the pile leading to less than satisfactory bearing capacity values.
-In this case, it would be prudent to complete several test borings to determine if the piles can be placed with damage.
+In this case, it would be prudent to complete a couple of test borings to determine if the piles can be placed with damage.